Alexhuszagh/PyCPP/README.md

 Modern C++ development depends on a mix of archaic C-libraries with poorly documented interfaces, and template-driven, header-only libraries that produce significant binary and compile time bloat.
 PyCPP aims to be a collection loosely interconnected features missing from the C++ standard library, boasting lean headers, fast compile times, and permissive licenses, to facilitate app development with minimal overhead.

 PyCPP is, in many ways, a spiritual port of Python back to C++.
 There are idiomatic ways to do certain tasks, and there is a right and a wrong way.
-"Zero-cost abstractions" don't exist: enabling infinite abstraction leads to unmaintainable complexity.
-PyCPP also ports Python's [hashlib](https://docs.python.org/3/library/hashlib.html), [os.path](https://docs.python.org/2/library/os.path.html#module-os.path), and [string](https://docs.python.org/2/library/string.html) modules, providing familiar interfaces
+"Zero-cost abstractions" don't exist: infinite abstraction leads to unmaintainable complexity.
+PyCPP also ports Python's [hashlib](https://docs.python.org/3/library/hashlib.html), [os.path](https://docs.python.org/2/library/os.path.html#module-os.path), and [string](https://docs.python.org/2/library/string.html) modules, providing familiar APIs to the Python standard library.

 ## Design